Lujia-Cheng/PaLM/README.md

 # Summary

+> This file focus only on the design aspect.
+For technical details, see [dev notes](./DevNotes/README.md)

-PaLM (Patient Like Me) is a web-based platform designed to help physicians search for similar patient cases based on user input.
+PaLM (Patient Like Me) is a web-based platform designed to provide physicians summary of similar cases.
 By comparing cases, physicians can gain insights into the efficacy of treatments and medications, ultimately improving patient outcomes.
-This report outlines the project's objectives, scope, user research, design principles, user interface design, limitations, and future work.
+This file outlines the project's scope, summarizes user research, and explains design decisions.

 # Introduction